hasiblatif/winegard-dish-remote-control/README.md

 # Remote Controlling Winegard G1 Satellite Dish

 > [!WARNING]
-> I am just a beginner, please make sure to understand what you are doing before powering on the hardware to avoid any surprises.
+> I am just a beginner in hardware hacking, please make sure to understand what you are doing before powering on the hardware to avoid any surprises ;)

 ## Introduction

-I got inspiration to hack Winegard carryout satellite dish to control it remotely from saveitforparts youtube channel.
+I got excited when I saw a video from saveitforparts youtube channel to hack Winegard carryout satellite dish to control it remotely.
 I found G1 model of Winegard dish from marketplace but I couldn't get it working using his technique as illustrated in [this video](https://www.youtube.com/watch?v=6kQa6nfUkIs), so I decided to make it remote controlled using Arduino, two stepper motor drivers and an infrared remote.